-What can today’s church learn from the letters to the churches in Revelation?
-In Revelation 2–3, John addresses seven letters to seven churches in Asia.
+What can today’s churches learn from the letters to the churches in Revelation?
+In Revelation 2–3, John addresses seven letters to seven churches in Asia Minor.
 These notes from the Interpretation Commentary help us see into the challenges facing the seven churches.
 From this we can identify some of the same struggles we encounter in our churches today.
 We’ll look at six topics: tribulation, division, works, repentance, holding firm, love and spiritual gifts.

 He who has an ear, let him hear what the Spirit says to the churches.”